-- 2.1 We use a variety of teaching and learning styles in our geography lessons.
+2.1 We use a variety of teaching and learning styles in our geography lessons.
 We believe in whole-class teaching methods, and we combine these with enquiry-based research activities.
 We encourage children to ask as well as answer geographical questions.
 We offer them the opportunity to use a variety of data, such as maps, statistics, graphs, pictures, and aerial photographs, and we enable them to use computing in geography lessons where this serves to enhance their learning.
 Children take part in role-play and discussions, and they present reports to the rest of the class.
 They engage in a wide variety of problem-solving activities.

-Wherever possible, we involve the children in 'real' geographical activities, for example research of a local environmental problem, or use of the Internet to investigate a current issue. - 2.2 We recognise the fact that there are children of widely different geographical abilities in all classes, and we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
-We achieve this by: - setting tasks which are open-ended and can have a variety of responses; - setting tasks of increasing difficulty; - providing resources of different complexity, according to the ability of the child: - using classroom assistants to support the work of individual children or groups of children
+2.2 We recognise the fact that there are children of widely different geographical abilities in all classes, and we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
+We achieve this by:

+- using tasks which are open-ended and can have a variety of responses; - using tasks of increasing difficulty; - providing resources of different complexity, according to the ability of the child; - using classroom assistants to support the work of individual children or groups of children.